beeper/babbleserv/docs/matrix-spec-compatibility.md

 This document explores Babbleserv's compatability (or not) with the Matrix specification.
 All subject to change.

-## Streaming Sync

-Babbleserv only supports "streaming" sync, which makes for much simpler implementations on both server and client.
-This has the following implications relating to the Matrix spec.

-- sync will never be limited
-- clients will always have an up to date view of state
-- server side aggregations are not supported or provided (MSC2675)

 ## No Server Bundled Aggregations

-These seem incredibly expensive to calculate for little benefit - clients must still implement all of their own aggregation logic because servers cannot guarantee their own aggregations are correct.
+These seem incredibly expensive to calculate for little benefit - clients must still implement all of their own aggregation logic because servers cannot guarantee their own aggregations are correct [citation needed].
 So what's the point.
-By removing limited sync we can ensure that clients do have an up-to-date view of rooms, meaning they can accurately aggregate events as needed.

 Note: backfilling still presents an issue here, but the `/reations` and threads APIs are supported and are more suitable for gathering this information.